 The aim of the CORONADO study was to describe the phenotypic characteristics and prognosis of diabetic patients admitted with COVID-19 between March 10 and April 10, 2020.
 Inclusion criteria were (i) hospitalization in a dedicated COVID-19 unit for biologically- (SARS-CoV-2 PCR) and/or clinically/radiologically-attested COVID-19, i.e., ground-glass opacity and/or crazy paving on chest CT scan; (ii) personal history of diabetes or newly diagnosed diabetes on admission (i.e., HbA1c ≥48 mmol/mol [6.5%] during hospitalization).

 ABCD COVID-19 Audit

-Data for this retrospective analysis were collected through a nationwide audit conducted by the Association of British Clinical Diabetologists (ABCD) www.diabetologists-abcd.org.uk/Coronavirus/ COVID-19_Diabetes_Nationwide_Audit.html, and decribed previously in greater details .
+Data for this retrospective analysis were collected through a nationwide audit conducted by the Association of British Clinical Diabetologists (ABCD) and full details have been described previously.
 The NHS supports audit with clear guidance for the contributing centres on the use of routine clinical practice data submitted in anonymised form via the secure NHS network.
 As the study was retrospective, and comprised routinely collected healthcare data only, there was no requirement for approval by a research ethics committee.

-Additional relevant information from ABCD COVID-19 Audit
+The centres in the UK submitted demographic and clinical characteristics upto 8 December 2020 to the ABCD COVID-19 diabetes national audit.

 Patient follow-up and clinical outcomes